The New St. Paul's

 Future of Current St. Paul's

-What will happen to the Burrard Street site?
+Has a decision been made yet about what will happen to the Burrard Street site?

 What services will remain in the West End after the new St. Paul's relocates?

-Station Street Campus
+Station Street Site

 Where is the new site located?